jimpil/jedi-time/README.md

 ## TL;DR

-- I don't own any of the protocols in `clojure.core.protocols`, nor any of the `java.time` types, so both `Datafiable` and `Navigable` have been mirrored in `jedi-time.protocols`.

-- These protocols have been extended to the main 9 types in `java.time`.
+- `clojure.core/Datafiable` has been extended to the main 9 types in `java.time`.

 - `(d/datafy x)` turns those 9 types into Clojure maps, and `jdt/undatafy` turns those (or meta-less mirrors of them) back into the right Java object.